Olive Oil: Health Benefits, Best Sources and How to Use It

 Supports Brain Health

 Olive oil offers anti-inflammatory benefits and may support brain health.
-According to a 2009 review published in Acta Neurologica Taiwan, much of your brain is made up of fatty acids and need plenty of fatty acids to function well on a daily basis (18).
+According to a 2009 review published in Acta Neurologica Taiwan, much of your brain is made up of fatty acids and needs plenty of fatty acids to function well daily (18).
 This means that your brain needs fats to perform tasks, focus, memorize things, think clearly, and support a healthy mood.

 Researchers found that the neuroprotective qualities of EVOO may help to improve memory, delay cognitive decline, support verbal fluency, improve visual memory, and reduce the risk of developing dementia and Alzheimer’s disease.